-This section contains comprehensive technical content and information, organized into three major areas.
+This section contains comprehensive technical content and information, organized into four major areas.

 The Funding section provides information on revenue sources generated at the Federal, state, and local levels used for transportation investment needs.
 These include: taxes, fees, user charges, and capturing enhanced property values.
 The section describes how the various funding sources are generated as well as the mechanics of their distribution.
 Included among the funding mechanisms are resources on revenue measures, projects, statistics, and data.